ProteinsWebTeam/interpro7-api/webfront/views/README.md

     and recursively finding a handler for each block.

 ### Cache Strategy

-Besides using the cache for fast responses we  use it to avoid duplication of expensive queries.
+Besides using the cache for fast responses, we use it to avoid duplication of expensive queries.
 When a query is executed it has 90 seconds (by default) to get a response.
 Otherwise the response will be a time put HTTP code `408`, which will be temporarily saved in the cache.
-This however won't interrupt the query, which will keep its execution in parallel. if a duplicate request arrives before the original request finishes, it will automaticaly get the `408` from the cache.
+This however won't interrupt the query, which will keep its execution in parallel. if a duplicate request arrives before the original request finishes, it will automatically get the `408` from the cache.
 When the original request completes, it saves the response in the cache, replacing the `408` one.
-This way, any future duplicate request will get the value from the cache alomos instantly.
+This way, any future duplicate request will get the value from the cache almost instantly.

 ## CustomView